TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/CommonProperties/Index.rst

    Description
-         Outputs (by the debug()-function) the configuration arrays for each menuitem.
+         Outputs (by the debug()-function) the configuration arrays for each menu item.
 Useful to debug optionSplit things and such...

          Applies to GMENU, TMENU and IMGMENU.